 - Over-the-counter benzoyl peroxide preparations

-- Dianette – Androgens are hormones that stimulate hair growth and the grease glands in your skin.
-If you produce too much androgen, or if you are sensitive to the effect, the grease glands may produce too much sebum.
-This can block the grease glands, which can become infected and inflamed causing acne spots.
+- Dianette – androgens are hormones that stimulate hair growth and the grease glands in your skin.
+If you produce too much androgen, the grease glands may produce too much sebum.
+This can block pores, which can become infected and inflamed causing acne spots.
 Dianette stops the androgens affecting your skin and reduces the amount of androgens produced.

-- Isotretinoin – Many active acne medications are vitamin A or retinol based, and these can be taken orally (like Isotretinoin, which contains retinol), or topically (retinol creams)
+- Isotretinoin – many active acne medications are vitamin A or retinol based, and these can be taken orally or applied topically.

-- Phototherapy – Phototherapy treatment is also a good option for some patients.
-This involves using a laser or other light-based treatment to address acne.
+- Phototherapy – this involves using a laser or other light-based treatment to address acne.

-- Cortisone injections – useful for cystic acne or large lesions
+- Cortisone injections – this is useful for cystic acne or large lesions.

 What are the treatments for acne scarring?

-One of the disheartening features of acne is the scarring that can result, which can be worse than the original problem.
-It is important to understand at the outset that acne scarring is difficult to treat and an in-depth and/or combination treatments may be necessary to obtain the best result.
-Nevertheless, the benefits of successful acne scar treatment are immense.
-Patients feel self-confident, their self-esteem improves and they feel confident in their relationships.
-Some options for improving acne scars include;
+One of the disheartening features of acne is the scarring which can be worse than the original problem.
+It is important to understand that acne scarring is difficult to treat and a combination of treatments may be necessary for the best result.
+Nevertheless, the benefits of successful acne scar treatment can include improved confidence in yourself and in relationships with others.
+Some options for improving acne scars include: